 Golden milk can also be made in advance and stored in your refrigerator for up to five days.
 Simply reheat it before drinking.

 The AO recipe.
-Organic Turmeric, Ginger, Cinnamon, Black pepper.
+Organic Turmeric, Cinnamon, Cardamon, Ginger, black pepper, pinch of clove.

 Golden Milk Precautions

 Good news!
 There aren’t any known side effects from consuming golden milk regularly, and the FDA classifies turmeric as GRAS (generally regarded as safe).
 If you have lactose intolerance, though, you’ll want to choose a nondairy option when enjoying golden milk.